 For example, you can build the conversational flow completely on the platform and then deploy it automatically on Heroku, or use a pre-built Docker container with the app.

-Also, there is an embedded integration mode available so you can have an agent that works without connection to the internet and is independent from any API.
-Just think about use cases like embedded hiking assistants or in car assistants.
+There is also an embedded integration mode available so you can have an agent that works without connection to the internet and is independent from any API.
+Just think about use cases like embedded hiking assistants or in-car assistants.

 Amazon Alexa Skill Set

 It only works with Amazon Alexa.
-Which at first glance looks like the simplest language processing algorithm available among all other systems, but it’s deployed, tested and exposed to more than 3 millions of Amazon Alexa users who already are using conversational interfaces on a daily basis.
+At first glance, this looks like the simplest language processing algorithm available among all other systems, but it’s deployed, tested and exposed to more than 3 million Amazon Alexa users who are already using conversational interfaces on a daily basis.

 With Amazon Alexa Skills Kit you can define Intents and Entities for your task.
 Alexa system recognizes an intent correctly with variations in words only when you provide every possible example of expressions that could exactly match how users might say it to Alexa.
 It feels like they are still working on their own version of machine learning in order to simplify the work needed for model training.

-Anyway, Amazon Alexa Skills Kit is an outstanding system that you should keep in mind and follow their development, because Amazon is currently a leading household platform for conversations and custom bot integrations, which they are aggressively pushing forward with new device offerings and features.
+Anyway, Amazon Alexa Skills Kit is an outstanding system that you should keep in mind,following their development, because Amazon is currently a leading household platform for conversations and custom bot integrations, which they are aggressively pushing forward with new device offerings and features.

 IBM Watson Developer Cloud Services

 You probably remember the famous IBM Watson’s game when it won against two humans on the TV quiz show “Jeopardy” in 2011.
 So the good news is that IBM moved the technology behind the Watson into the cloud and released the set of API that you can use in your own conversational applications.

 The API set includes language understanding offerings from a natural language classifier to concept insights and dialogue processing.
 There are a lot of building blocks that you can use in your application, but you probably will spend a fair amount of time integrating them into one solution.